-Fashion for Women Over 60 – How to Look Fabulous Without Trying to Look Younger
+Fashion for Women Over 60 – Look Fabulous Without Trying to Look Younger

-One of the biggest myths about women over 60 is that we are no longer interested in looking stylish.
+Let’s talk about fashion for women over 60.
+One of the biggest myths about older women is that we are no longer interested in looking stylish.
 There is a big misconception in our culture that women over 60 are invisible, frumpy, and uninterested in sensuality and beauty – that we’re all matronly and sexless and no longer part of the world of fashion, art and creative life force.

 And yet, so many of the most fashionable people I know are women over 60!
 Women over 60 are often more fashionable than we used to be when we were younger, because we have better self-confidence and a stronger sense of self – we know how to dress for who we are.

 August 24th, 2014 Update: After reading this article, many of you asked me for more specific examples and pictures.
 I really appreciate your feedback!
 I still love the original article, but, for those of you that are looking for more “how to” info, here are a few articles that I posted recently.
 I hope you enjoy this (and all of my other) articles.
 Thanks! – Margaret

 When it comes to fashion for women over 60 here are a few things to consider: